 Pit Senyor!
 Our plea to Senyor Sto.
 Niño.
 Priests and young artists sing in prayer the Gozos to Sto.
 Niño – Batobalani sa Gugma in a plea for intercession.
-“We humbly ask to the child Jesus for his merciful care to our frontliners, to those infected by the virus and to all who patiently stayed at home,” they said in the Facebook page of the Basilica Minore del Santo Niño de Cebu.
+“We humbly ask to the child Jesus for his merciful care to our front liners, to those infected by the virus, and to all who patiently stayed at home,” they said on the Facebook page of the Basilica Minore del Santo Niño de Cebu.

-Cebuanos look forward to fast recovery from the pandemic and a successful celebration of Sinulog 2021 and the 5th centennial of the birth of Christianity in Southeast Asia.
+Pit Senyor!
+Cebuanos look forward to a fast recovery from the pandemic.
+Organizers, however, canceled the celebration of Sinulog 2021 this January.
+Let us look forward to the start of the commemoration of the 5th centennial of the birth of Christianity in Southeast Asia.

 The same cry resonates during the solemn procession on Saturday and particularly during the Grand Sinulog Parade.